heig-vd-dai-course/heig-vd-dai-course/09-define-an-application-protocol/COURSE_MATERIAL.md

 In the next chapter, you will learn the following topics:

-- Docker and Docker Compose
+- Docker and Docker Compose: how to containerize your applications
+  - What is an image?
+  - What is a container?
+  - How to try out new software without installing it?

 ## Additional resources